Start a Summer Camp

 Also Download: How to Start Teaching STEM Enrichment Classes

 Why are you giving away this guide for free?
 Because we want to see more STEM programs inspiring more kids, and because we want to help more people achieve the dream of starting a business.
-We hope you will find our curriculum and other tools helpful along the way, but you have no obligation to us whatsoever.
 If you start a program and inspire the kids in your community, that is plenty reward for us.

 Is this a franchise?
 No. Curiosity Zone provides tools and inspiration to get you started, but you will name, build and run your own program.